Exercises

 • discuss about Generative AI in image(GAN, VAE)

-• an recognize transformer and diffusion models
+• can recognize transformer and diffusion models

 • can recognize AI generated images.